Musée Fabre: Collection

-See also :Category:Paintings in the collection of the Musée Fabre.

-On display are ceramics from Greece and the rest of Europe.
+The extensive exhibition space allows Musée Fabre to display 800 paintings, 900 engravings, and 3,500 drawings.
+On display are also ceramics from Greece and the rest of Europe.
 Furthermore, the museum has a large collection of paintings from the 17th until the 19th century, with a large representation of the luminophiles movement.
 There is also sculpture.

 Painting from 15th to 18th century

 Some of the well-known painters featured in the museum: